Ivy Street aka The Hoxton Mule

-The scheme, located in the Hoxton Street conservation area, retains and restores the facade of the original Victorian pub, while redeveloping the site and adjacent land to provide a community facility at ground and basement level, with a residential unit on the upper floors.
+The building is located in the Hoxton Street conservation area, retains and restores the facade of the original Victorian pub, while redeveloping the site and adjacent land to provide a community facility at ground and basement level, with a residential unit on the upper floors.

 The design responds to the sites fragmentary urban field, an island that is the last remaining piece of what was once a terraced street, long since demolished by either bombing or planners.